patrickwick/binutils/README.md

 ## TODO

-* raw and hex output not support yet
+* raw and hex output not supported yet
 * 64bit ELF files only due to compiler bug in inline else

 ### Current Zig Limitations